Granite City, Illinois: Geography

-Granite City is located within a few miles of five interstate highways.
+Granite City is located within a few miles of three interstate highways and two corresponding loops.
 Interstate 270 passes through the northern edge of the city and Interstates 255, 70, 55, and 64 all pass just to the south and east of the city.

 Route 3 is a major thoroughfare along the western edge of the city and provides access to downtown St. Louis across the recently renovated McKinley Bridge.